bigxiang/chronic_tree/README.md

 ####Get ancestors

-It would return a list of all parent object of itself and order by distance to it.
+It returns a list of all parent objects of itself and order by distance to it.
 ```ruby
 @org.as_tree.ancestors # => [<parent_org>, <root_org>]
 ```

 ####Get descendants

-It would return a list of each level descendants of itself and order by distance to it.
-Each level is an array too and contains each object of this level.
+It returns a list of levels.
+Each level is an array too and contains all objects of this level.
 ```ruby
 @org.as_tree.descendants # => [[<first_level_children>], [<second_level_children>], ...]
 ```

-It would return all descendants as a flat array at once.
+It returns all descendants as a flat array at once.
 ```ruby
 @org.as_tree.flat_descendants # => [<all_descendants>]
 ```